 Bottom line

-Finding the right tax pro boils down to finding the person who’s the best fit for you and your needs.
-It doesn’t have to be someone you invite to your birthday party, but it does have to be someone you trust to handle your financial information.
+Finding the right tax pro boils down to finding the person who's the best fit for helping you make smart money moves and meet your needs.
+It doesn't have to be someone you invite to your birthday party, but it does have to be someone you trust to handle your financial information.